mthjn/typo3-tiles/README.md

 #### requires
-[The Bootstrap Package](https://github.com/benjaminkott/bootstrap_package) where it (for sakes of the get-it-done-asap) overwrites one of the default templates - DEFAULT SUBNAVIGATION 2 COLUMNS
+[The Bootstrap Package](https://github.com/benjaminkott/bootstrap_package) where it (for sakes of the get-it-done-asap) overwrites one of the default templates - DEFAULT SUBNAVIGATION 2 COLUMNS.
+This will/should be changed one day.

 #### use it
 * Get the Bootstrap Package extension.